lumeland/lume.land/docs/core/components.md

 create `_components` directories in different sub-directories to make them available only to specific pages.
 To create a new component, just create a file in this directory with the name of your component and the extension of the template engine you want to use.
-For example, a component in Nunjucks that renders a button could be stored in `_components/button.vto`:
+For example, a component in Vento that renders a button could be stored in `_components/button.vto`:

 ```vento
 <button class="button">{{ text }}</button>